GalAvineri/ISIC-Archive-Downloader/README.md

     You can change the default directories which the images and their descriptions will be downloaded to.
     `python download_dataset 13000 --images-dir /Data/Images --descs-dir /Data/Descriptions`

-    You can also change the default amount of images each thread will download ``python download_dataset 13000 -tss 300``
+    You can also change the default amount of images each thread will download
+    ``python download_dataset 13000 -tss 300``
-    but i don't think it's worth any bothering
+    but it might not be worth any bothering

 # How does it work
 Here we'll explain the way the script is works.